arav-dhoot/arav-dhoot/README.md

-- 👋 Hi, I’m @arav-dhoot, a freshman at Columbia University 🦁
+- 👋 Hi, I’m @arav-dhoot, a freshman at Columbia University 🦁 studying Computer Science
 - 📫 I'm reachable through email: arav.dhoot@columbia.com || aravdhoot@gmail.com
-- 🧐 I'm currently doing research at the Computational Design Lab and Software Systems Lab
+- 🧐 I'm currently doing research at the Computational Design Lab (with Prof. Lydia Chilton) and Software Systems Lab (with Prof. Junfeng Yang)

 <!---
 arav-dhoot/arav-dhoot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.